aarondwi/sfc/README.md

-# sfdc
+# sfc
-Distributed implementation of singleflight, written in python
+Implementation of singleflight-cluster.

 By default, it uses consistent hashing on top of [zookeeper](https://zookeeper.apache.org/) + [kazoo](https://github.com/python-zk/kazoo) to handle service discovery and use [falcon](https://falconframework.org/) web framework for backend server.